-This section contains the goals and policies that will protect and improve the character and livability of our existing-neighborhoods as they evolve and grow.-and shape our new neighborhoods.
-All of the city's neighborhoods are envisioned as places that support a diverse community of people of different means and lifestyles. where many features are available within a ten-minute walk.
-A variety of housing types located along pleasant, pedestrian-oriented streets will provide quality living opportunities with daily needs available nearby.
-Lower-density housing will exist throughout much of Olympia, and It is envisioned that higher-density housing will be available near major streets and commercial areas to take advantage of transit, other services, and employment opportunities.
-Small scale commercial uses in neighborhoods will provide goods and services to nearby residents but will only be allowed when designed to limit impacts to surrounding properties.
+This section contains the goals and policies that will protect and improve the character and livability of our existing neighborhoods, even as infill continues to occur, and shape our new neighborhoods.
+All of the city's neighborhoods are envisioned as places where many features are available within a ten-minute walk.
+A variety of housing types located along pleasant, pedestrian-oriented streets will provide quality living opportunities.
+Lower-Urban density housing will exist throughout much of Olympia, and higher-density housing will be available near major streets and commercial areas to take advantage of transit, other services, and employment opportunities.
+Small scale commercial uses in neighborhoods will provide goods and services to nearby residents but will have controls to limit impacts.
 Housing types and densities will be dispersed throughout the city to minimize social problems sometimes associated with isolating people of similar means and lifestyles.